Trade setup for Wednesday: Top 15 things you should know before Opening Bell

 Bulk Deals:

-Security in ban period for the next trade date under the F&O segment includes companies in which the security has crossed 95 percent of the market-wide position limit.Securities which are banned for trading include names such as Balrampur Chini, DHFL, DLF, GMR Infra, IFCI, HDIL, Jet Airways, Jain Irrigations Systems, JP Associates, Reliance Capital and Wockhardt.
+Security in ban period for the next trade date under the F&O segment includes companies in which the security has crossed 95 percent of the market-wide position limit.Securities which are banned for trading include names such as GMR Infra, HDIL, IFCI, JP Associates, Reliance Communications and Reliance Power.